 #1) Why Does It Have 13 Stripes?

 The American flag has 13 stripes to represent the original 13 British colonies that declared their independence from the ruling party of Great Britain.
 In 1776, these colonies officially announced that they would no longer be taxed or ruled by Great Britain, thereby paving the way for the American revolution.

-#2) Why Is It Worn Backward on Military Uniforms
+#2) Why is the American Flag Patch Worn Backward on Military Uniforms?

 If you’ve ever seen a service member or veteran wearing a military uniform, you may have noticed that it features the American flag patch backward.
-The Place of Honor specifically says that in military uniforms the American flag should be displayed so that the stars are at the highest point of the uniform.
+Army Regulation 670-1 specifically says that in military uniforms the American flag should be displayed so that the stars are at the highest point of the uniform.
 Because of the way in which the uniforms are worn, the highest point for the stars means the American flag is backward.

 #3) Why Is It Flown at Half-Mast?

 There are times when a business, person or government institution will lower its American flag to half-mast.
 Also known as half-staff, this involves lowering the flag to about halfway down the pole.
 This tradition began during the 17th century and is intended to observe or respect an occasion, such as the morning of a recognized person’s death.
 On September 11th of each year, for example, the American flag is flown at half-mast to recognize the September 11 terrorist attacks.

 #4) How Do I Retire an Old Flag?

 If your American flag has become damaged and degraded to the point where you can no longer display it, you should consider retiring it.
 Simply tossing it in the trash is poor etiquette and, thus, should be avoided.
 Instead, consider one of the retirement methods listed here.
 You can often donate or recycle your flag, for instance.